Antiviral drug: Translation/ribozymes

-Yet another antiviral technique inspired by genomics is a set of drugs based on ribozymes, which are enzymes that will cut apart viral RNA or DNA at selected sites.
+Yet another antiviral technique inspired by genomics is a set of drugs based on ribozymes, which are RNA sequences with catalytic activity that will cut apart viral RNA or DNA at selected sites.
 In their natural course, ribozymes are used as part of the viral manufacturing sequence, but these synthetic ribozymes are designed to cut RNA and DNA at sites that will disable them.

 A ribozyme antiviral to deal with hepatitis C has been suggested, and ribozyme antivirals are being developed to deal with HIV.
 An interesting variation of this idea is the use of genetically modified cells that can produce custom-tailored ribozymes.
 This is part of a broader effort to create genetically modified cells that can be injected into a host to attack pathogens by generating specialized proteins that block viral replication at various phases of the viral life cycle.

 Protein processing and targeting

 Interference with post translational modifications or with targeting of viral proteins in the cell is also possible.